Osaka Area Guide: Things to Do In Osaka

 The Instant Ramen Museum is quirky museum dedicated to one of Japan's most popular institutions - instant ramen - and its inventor Momofuku Ando.
 Ando brought cup noodles to the world in 1958.
 There's a replica of the great man's workshop shack and everything else you need to know about the man and his product.
 Admission free.
 Closed Tuesdays.
 Access from Ikeda Station on the Hankyu-Takarazuka Line.

-The Suntory Museum, designed by architect Tadao Ando, is located in the Osaka port area near Osaka Aquarium.
-The Suntory Museum had a collection of modern art, over 10,000 posters and an IMAX theater.
+The Osaka Culturarium at Tempozan, designed by architect Tadao Ando, is located in the Osaka port area near Osaka Aquarium.
+In its initial incarnation from 1994 as the Suntory Museum, it had a collection of modern art, over 10,000 posters and an IMAX theater.
 There were also special exhibitions throughout the year.
-Unfortunately the Suntory Museum closed in 2010 after opening in 1994 but has reopened as the Osaka Tempozan Special Art Gallery and continues as a venue for displays of large and striking collections from around the world.
+The Suntory Museum closed in 2010 and reopened as the Osaka Culturarium at Tempozan and continues as a venue for displays of large and striking collections from around the world.

-The Osaka Municipal Museum of Art located a few minutes north of Tennoji Station houses a collection of both ancient and modern Oriental art.
+The Osaka City Museum of Fine Arts located a few minutes north of Tennoji Station houses a collection of both ancient and modern Oriental art.
 The museum also puts on special exhibitions throughout the year.
-Access from Tennoji JR and subway stations.
+Access from JR Tennoji station and subway stations.
 Closed Monday.